 If accepted, trip leaders will participate in a comprehensive, semester-long development and training process that includes biweekly leadership meetings, a leadership retreat, and a mandatory pre-orientation with a member of the Dean of Students Office.

-Student site leaders and responsible university officials (RUOs) are required to attend biweekly ASB leadership meetings beginning in January.
+Student site leaders and responsible university officials (RUOs) are required to attend bi-weekly ASB leadership meetings beginning in January.
 Valuable program information and resources will be provided at the leadership meetings.
-Dates and times are as follows:

 ASB leadership teams also begin to meet with their teammates from January through April to coordinate trip and service details and team bonding experiences.

 All site leaders and RUOs will be required to attend the Leadership Retreat from 3-5 p.m. on Feb.
-16 in SSA 14.244.
-At the retreat, group leaders will learn how to establish team cohesion through the use of group building and reflection activities, ways to guide the group development process and techniques for incorporating education into service.
+21. At the retreat, group leaders will learn how to establish team cohesion through the use of group building and reflection activities, ways to guide the group development process and techniques for incorporating education into service.

 Pre-Trip Orientation with the Dean of Students

 At the pre-trip orientation, ASB participants will learn about program expectations and have a chance to hear from the Office of Community Standards and Conduct before traveling together the week of spring break.
 The Office of Community Standards and Conduct encourages student learning, growth, and development by promoting awareness of the University’s expectations of behavior, holding students accountable for violations of these expectations, and developing educational sanctions designed to address the consequences of student decisions.
 The pre-trip orientation is mandatory for all participants, including site leaders and RUOs.
-Both orientations will be held in the Galaxy Rooms in the Student Union.
-All participants must attend one orientation:
+2020 Pre-Trip Orientation will be offered on the following dates:

 Participation in the ASB program culminates with a reflection reception in April.
 During this event, teams will teams reunite and share ASB experiences, as well as share ways for continued civic engagement and community outreach.
 Dinner will be provided.
 Attire is semi-formal.